OpenNews/srccon-product/homepage.md

 * people doing the often-invisible work of bringing product thinking to their newsroom, regardless of role or title
 * people who want to better understand how organizing around product can shift the way news organizations operate

+For folks from smaller newsrooms who are new to product, there is also a [Product Immersion for Small Newsrooms training program](https://newsinitiative.withgoogle.com/training/product-immersion) from NewsCatalyst and the Craig Newmark Graduate School of Journalism at CUNY that has been developed in partnership with Google News Initiative.
+Participants in that program will also attend SRCCON:PRODUCT and begin in-person training the day following.
+There is a [separate application](https://docs.google.com/forms/d/e/1FAIpQLSfFUhfL8a5j42vggGj2nrRCVQn_0ih6DC8TGG-qeExbn6a4lg/viewform) for this program.

 <div class="page-divider"><span>Tickets & attending</span></div>